pengx17/logseq-publish/README.md

 - `dest`: Publish destination directory.
 Defaults to `www`.
 - `trace`: Whether to generate and publish trace file for debugging.
 This trace file will be uploaded as an artifact to the run.
 Defaults to `true`.
 - `theme`: Selected theme.
 Defaults to `light`.
+- `version`: the Logseq App version.
+Note: only [a few of the versions](https://github.com/pengx17/logseq-publish/pkgs/container/logseq-publish/versions?filters%5Bversion_type%5D=tagged) are available and may not work any longer.

 ## How it works